Zangief: Appearances

-Animation
+The character has also appeared in various animated media.
 In Street Fighter II: The Animated Movie, Zangief appears very briefly during a brutal battle against Blanka to entertain an audience of crime bosses, where he is electrocuted by him, though his fate afterwards is unknown.
 In Street Fighter II V, he is a henchman for Shadaloo, and sent by M. Bison to capture Ryu, whom he had seen displaying talents of Hadou on a beach earlier.
 Ryu resists, and they fight for a while until Zangief manages to knock him out.
 As they are leaving, Zangief spots Guile watching them from afar, and later on, while Guile and Nash are infiltrating Bison's base, Zangief corners Guile with the intention of killing him under Bison's orders.
 Guile and Zangief fight until Guile manages to knock Zangief out with a severe blow to the head.
 He is not seen again after for the rest of the anime, leaving his fate unknown when the base is destroyed after Ryu and Ken defeat Bison.
 In Street Fighter Alpha: The Animation, he appears as a competitor in a fighting tournament.
 He fights Shun, Ryu's alleged little brother, and begins to ruthlessly beat the boy until Ryu intervenes and battles Zangief.
-Zangief appears to have the upper hand, but Ryu, in his rage, almost gives in to the Dark Hadō and fires a lethal dark Hadōken which narrowly misses Zangief but causes the building to collapse.
+Zangief appears to have the upper hand, but Ryu, in his rage, almost gives in to the Dark Hadō and fires a lethal dark Hadōken.
+The Hadōken narrowly misses Zangief but causes the building to collapse.
 Zangief, stunned by Ryu's power, subsequently falls through the crumbling floor.

 Zangief makes an appearance in the 2012 Walt Disney film Wreck-It Ralph, voiced by the film's director Rich Moore.
 He and M. Bison are among the game characters present at a meeting of "Bad-Anon", a villain support group, when Wreck-It Ralph decides to attend.
 Ralph later finds a pair of Zangief's tights in the lost-and-found box at Tapper's bar and reacts with disgust.
-Zangief appears again in the 2018 sequel Ralph Breaks the Internet where Ralph and Vanellope wonder how he only has hair on his chest, shins and face, and later at the end he attends a book club with Ralph, Sonic and Q*Bert.
-Strangely, despite appearing at "Bad-Anon", he is not a villain in his own video game series, although Street Fighter archvillain M. Bison is also shown in attendance.
-According to the film's writer, Phil Johnston who could never beat him in the game as a child, Zangief attended the meeting because Johnston felt bad for all the players that could never beat him.
+Zangief appears again in the 2018 sequel Ralph Breaks the Internet where Ralph and Vanellope wonder how he only has hair on his chest, shins and face.
+Later, at the end of the movie, Zangief attends a book club with Ralph, Sonic and Q*Bert.
+Strangely, despite appearing at "Bad-Anon", he is not a villain in his own video game series; however, Street Fighter archvillain M. Bison is also shown in attendance.
+According to the film's writer, Phil Johnston who could never beat him in the game as a child, Zangief attended the meeting because Johnston felt bad for all the players who could never beat him.